 Blog Tour: Two Truths And A Lie!

 Library Lions gives a mighty Roar for the innovative new book for middle-grade readers, Two Truths and a Lie: It’s Alive!
 Walden Pond Press ISBN: 9780062418791.
-See our LLR Book Giveaway below!
+Read the interview and don’t forget to snatch this terrific Educator’s Guide for your classroom and library!

 This first book in the series will hit the shelves 06/27/2017.
 And like the rest of you, we can’t wait!
 Take a peek at our interview below with these two innovative authors.
 And make sure to download the Educator’s Resource (link) filled with fun exercises for your classroom or library.